 The European Medical Journal welcomes contributions from professionals, consultants, academics and industry leaders on relevant and topical subjects.
 This guide includes instructions for layout and style, with guidance on editorial policy and copyright.

-Articles should be sent to the Production Administrator as an email attachment.
+Articles should be sent to the Publishing Assistant as an email attachment.

 Address for submissions

-Articles should be sent to the Production Administrator as an email attachment.
+Articles should be sent to the Publishing Assistant as an email attachment.

 Please check your article has the following before submitting: